India national football team: Golden years (1950s–1960s)

 In 1954, India returned to the Asian Games as defending champions in Manila.
 Despite their achievement three years prior, India was unable to go past the group stage as the team finished second in Group C during the tournament, two points behind Indonesia.
-Two years later, during the 1956 Summer Olympics, India went on to achieve the team's greatest result in a competitive tournament.
+Two years later, at the 1956 Summer Olympics, India went on to achieve the team's greatest result in a competitive tournament.
 The team finished in fourth place during the Summer Olympics football tournament, losing the bronze-medal match to Bulgaria 3–0.
 The tournament is also known for Neville D'Souza's hat-trick against Australia in the quarterfinals.
 D'Souza's hat-trick was the first scored by an Asian in Olympic history.
+India defeated Australia by 4–2 in that match at the Olympic Park Stadium.

 After their good performance during the Summer Olympics, India participated in the 1958 Asian Games in Tokyo.
 The team once again finished fourth, losing the bronze-medal match to Indonesia 4–1.
-The next year the team travelled to Malaysia where they took part in the Merdeka Cup and finished as the tournament runners-up.
+The next year the team travelled to Malaysia where they took part in the 1959 Merdeka tournament and finished as the tournament runners-up.

 India began the 1960s with the 1960 AFC Asian Cup qualifiers.
 Despite the qualifiers for the West Zone being held in Kochi, India finished last in their qualification group and thus missed out the tournament.
 Despite the set-back, India went on to win the gold medal during the Asian Games for the second time in 1962.
 The team defeated South Korea 2–1 to win their second major championship.

 Two years later, following their Asian Games triumph, India participated in the 1964 AFC Asian Cup after all the other teams in their qualification group withdrew.
-Despite their automatic entry into the continental tournament, India managed to finish as the runners-up during the tournament, losing out to the hosts, Israel, by two points.
+Despite their automatic entry into the continental tournament, India team managed to finish as the runners-up during the tournament, losing out to the hosts, Israel, by two points.
 This remains India's best performance in the AFC Asian Cup.